InFog/evaldojunior.com/_posts/2015-04-23-bulgaria-web-summit-2015.md

 If you go to a conference like this, talk to people, introduce yourself, ask questions, share knowledge, etc. It's very nice.

-Oh, and if you like some talk or talks, let the speaker/speakers know it.
+Oh, and if you like some talk, let the speaker know it.
 You know, speakers are people too, they know some things and they don't know some other things, just like everyone else.
 And when you come to a speaker and tell him/her you liked the talk, you can make the speaker feel that all the effort and time spent for the